dbtek/dbyll/_posts/2019-08-19-Docker-Compose-Kafka-Cluster.md

 <br />

-Because docker-compose file is in kafka folder, default network name is kafka and it added all images name as a default suffix.
+Because docker-compose file is in kafka folder, default network name is kafka.
 So our image names are kafka_zookeeper_1_1, kafka_zookeeper_2_1, kafka_zookeeper_3_1.
 Let's connect to kafka_zookeeper_1_1.
 ```docker exec -it docker_zookeeper-1_1 bash```.
 Now we should be connect to the docker container which is running zookeeper.
 ``` zookeeper-shell 127.0.0.1:12181 ``` with  this command we can connect zookeeper server and run below commands to list root, brokers, topics, consumers.